+Note:

-Note: Since radiation could be dangerous to a fetus, students who become pregnant while in the Diagnostic Medical Imaging program are strongly encouraged to notify the program's curriculum coordinator in writing of their special circumstances.
-Students who elect this option must submit appropriate documentation from their obstetrician.
+Since radiation could be dangerous to a fetus, students who become pregnant while in the Diagnostic Medical Imaging program are strongly encouraged to voluntarily notify the Program's curriculum coordinator in writing of their pregnancy and must submit appropriate verification of pregnancy from their obstetrician.
 Neither the College nor the clinical affiliate can assume responsibility for any harm that might occur to a fetus as a result of exposure to ionizing radiation.
 A pregnant student may choose to continue in the education process without modification.
-A student who withdraws from the Diagnostic Medical Imaging program because of pregnancy can gain readmission to the program by following the established procedure.
+A student who withdraws from the Diagnostic Medical Imaging Program because of pregnancy can gain readmission to the program by following the established procedure.